 Following each Tuesday lecture, which will be broadcast live, video will also be archived for future viewing.
-Thursday discussions will take place first on campus, but then continue online through a Moodle shell developed for the course.
+Thursday discussions will take place first on campus, but then continue online through the Moodle shell developed for the course.

 A starting point for the dialogue you will find in this course can be found with the Routledge International Handbook of Outdoor Studies:https://www.routledge.com/Routledge-International-Handbook-of-Outdoor-Studies/Humberstone-Prince-Henderson/p/book/9781138782884